Bullish Life: How to Really Change People’s Minds (Hint: Later)

 I first became interested in this topic when, around age 14, I dedicated my life to the debate team.
 I became very good at winning debates.
 (See Bullish: What I Learned from Being Captain of My Debate and Boxing Teams at the Same Time.)

 But in real life, I was still not very good at persuading people, because I wasn’t popular, I was abrasive, and I insulted people I thought were stupid.
 (I am still sometimes abrasive, and I still sometimes insult people I think are stupid, but now I am self-aware of it.
-These are not the best strategies most of the time, but can still be effective when trying to persuade a third party — that is, not the stupid-ass motherfuckers being insulted.)
+These are not the best strategies most of the time, but can still be effective when trying to persuade a third party — that is, not the stupid-asses being insulted.)

 It was hard to see at 14 that the smartest person doesn’t always win, and that, even in those rare cases in which you could actually settle an argument by looking something up in a book or asking a teacher, people who were actually, factually, undeniably wrong would still never admit it. (“Well, you might know what that book says, but you SMELL like a book.
 Whatever!”)